istio/community/EARLY-DISCLOSURE.md

 3. Have a user base not limited to your own organization.
 4. Be a participant and active contributor in the Istio community.
 5. Accept the [Embargo Policy](#embargo-policy) that is outlined above.
 6. Have a member of your organization be a participant in the Istio Product Security Working Group.
 This is a private meeting held alternating Wednesdays at 11am Pacific or 3pm Pacific to accommodate a world-wide community.
+Participants will be expected to actively contribute and fill the roll as security release lead on a quarterly rotational basis.

 #### Removal